nmfs-opensci/container-images/README.md

 [article](https://journal.r-project.org/archive/2017/RJ-2017-065/RJ-2017-065.pdf)
 by Carl Boettiger and Dirk Eddelbuettel.

-### Acknowledgements
+### <a name="thanks">Acknowledgements

-The core stack is credited to the work of Luis Lopez (NASA) who developed the NASA Openscapes Python image used in countless workshops on cloud-computing with NASA Earth Data.
-Subsequently the NASA Openscapes mentor cloud-infrastructure Slack group and weekly co-work sessions plugged away at the problem of helping users ‘fledge’ off the Openscapes JupyterHub, which involved creating images that were more versitile.
-Carl Boettiger (UC Berkeley & Rocker Project) and Eli Holmes (NOAA Fisheries) took on different aspects of this.
-The GitHub Action tooling is curtesy of Carl.
-Yuvi Panda (Jupyter, 2i2c) was also very helpful in desiging the ‘scaffolding’ in the images that helps them be robust and versitile.
+The motivation of the Docker Stack was the success of the NASA Openscapes “corn” image developed by Luis Lopez (NASA) and used in countless workshops on cloud-computing with NASA Earth Data.
+Subsequently the NASA Openscapes mentor cloud-infrastructure Slack group met during weekly co-work sessions and plugged away at the problem of helping users ‘fledge’ off the Openscapes JupyterHub, which involved creating images that could be used outside of JupyterHubs, and updating the original “py-rocket” R image created by Luis.
+Carl Boettiger (UC Berkeley & Rocker Project) and Eli Holmes (NOAA Fisheries) took on different aspects of this work.
+The GitHub Action tooling is curtesy of Carl. “py-rocket-base” is derived from Carl’s “version 2.conda” of py-rocket.
+Eli further developed py-rocket into the form in this repo to bring it closer to the “corn” and Pangeo designs.
+Yuvi Panda (Jupyter, 2i2c) was instrumental in helping sort through so many mystery bugs.
 The Codespaces and devcontainer code is based on Michael Akridge’s [Open Science Codespaces](https://github.com/MichaelAkridge-NOAA/Open-Science-Codespaces) work.
-Individual images have different core developers: Tim Haverland (arcgis), Sunny Hospital (coastwatch), Luke Thompson (aomlomics).
+Individual images have different core developers: Tim Haverland (arcgis), Sunny Hospital (coastwatch), Luke Thompson (aomlomics-jh), Eli Holmes (the various py-rocket versions).

 ## License information